-- 10. List any government approvals or permits that will be needed for your proposal, if known.

-Approval by the Skagit County Commissioners, approval by the Department of Ecology, adoption by Skagit County and final approval by Ecology. - 11.
+No. This is a nonproject, legislative action.
+When adopted, it will become effective throughout unincorporated Skagit County. - 10.
+List any government approvals or permits that will be needed for your proposal, if known. - Approval by the Board of Skagit County Commissioners - Washington Department of Ecology Approval - Adoption by Skagit County - Adoption by the Washington Department of Ecology - 11.
 Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.)